artart222/CodeArt/README.md

 python3 install.py
 ```

-#### ⚠️  IMPORTANT NOTE: macOS installer is not tested because I dont have a device with macOS and installer does not work on debian
+#### ⚠️  IMPORTANT NOTE: The installer for MacOS is not tested since I don't have a device with macOS (and the installer does not work on debian)

 🍎 On macOS:
 ```bash